LibreCAD/docs/ref/fundamentals.rst

 Relative
 ````````

 The next point can also be placed *relative to the previously placed* point.
 The last point placed when creating an entity becomes a temporary reference for the next point.
-The newly set temporary reference is the "*Relative Zero* point", and the next coordinates can be entered relative to that point.
-To define the next point relative to the Relative Zero point, either cartesian or polar, prefix the coordinates with the '@'.
+The newly set temporary reference is the "*Relative Zero* point" and the next coordinates can be entered relative to that point.
+To define the next point relative to the Relative Zero point, either cartesian or polar, prefix the coordinates with the "@".
 Points without the @ prefix are always interpreted as absolute coordinates.

 For example, when using cartesian coordinates to set a point 75 units to the right and 65 units above of the previous point, use "@75,65".
 In the example shown, the previous point was set at 25 units horizontally and 35 vertically (25,35) from the origin (0,0).
 The next point can be set @75,65 from the Relative Zero point at 25,35, resulting in a point at 100,100 absolute (100 units horizontally and 100 vertically from the origin).

 .. hint::

-   Relative coordinates can also be written as 10..20 (equivalent to @10,20) which allows for :ref:`numeric keypad <keyboard>` input when using the :ref:`command line<widget-cmdLine>`.
+   Relative coordinates can also be entered as *75..65* (which is equivalent to entering *@75,65*) which allows for :ref:`numeric keypad <keyboard>` input when using the :ref:`command line<widget-cmdLine>`.

 .. only:: html